StackStorm/st2/docs/source/install/sources.rst

 Configuration
 ~~~~~~~~~~~~~

-Specify a user for running local and remote SSH actions: in
+Specify a user for running local and remote SSH actions.
+In conf/st2.conf, change ``ssh_key_file``
-conf/st2.conf:
+to point to the user's key file:

 ::